rikterbeek/payment-php/README.md

 Adyen PHP Integration
 ==============
-Code examples in this reposity help you integrate with the Adyen platform using PHP.
-Please go through the code examples and read the brief explanation on how this repository is structured.
+The code examples in this reposity help you integrate with the Adyen platform using PHP.
+Please go through the code examples and read the documentation in the files itself.
+Each code example requires you to change some parameters to connect to your account such as merchant account and skincode.

 ## Code structure
 ```